3allan/cr3bp/docs/_sources/kepler/properties.rst.txt

 .. math::
     \mu^* \ddot{\mathbf{r}} = -\frac{G(m_1 + m_2)\mu^*}{r^3}\mathbf{r}

-The 2-body system :eq:`relativeEOM` *can* therefore be treated like it describes a **single** particle\ :sup:`[`\ [1]_:sup:`]`.
+The 2-body system :eq:`eq:relativeEOM` *can* therefore be treated like it describes a **single** particle\ :sup:`[`\ [1]_:sup:`]`.
 (The quantity :math:`\mu^*` that makes this purely mathematical simplification possible is called the *reduced mass*.)